mrolims/pynamicalsys/docs/source/cds_creating_ds.rst

     ds = cds(model="lorenz system")

-and then all the methods available for the :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.ContinuousDynamicalSystem>` class can be used to run simulations and analyze the system.
+and then all the methods available for the :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.continuous_dynamical_systems.ContinuousDynamicalSystem>` class can be used to run simulations and analyze the system.

 Creating custom continuous dynamical systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~